gorilla/mux/README.md

 ### Middleware

-Mux supports the addition of middlewares to a [Router](https://godoc.org/github.com/gorilla/mux#Router), which are executed in the order they are added if a match is found (including subrouters).
+Mux supports the addition of middlewares to a [Router](https://godoc.org/github.com/gorilla/mux#Router), which are executed in the order they are added if a match is found, including its subrouters.
-Middlewares are (typically) small pieces of code which take one request, do something with it (e.g. log some fields, add/remove some headers), and pass it down to another middleware or the final handler.
+Middlewares are (typically) small pieces of code which take one request, do something with it, and pass it down to another middleware or the final handler.
+Some common use cases for middleware are request logging, header manipulation, or `ResponseWriter` hijacking.

 Mux middlewares are defined using the de facto standard type: